Where to Buy

 GBM Assessment (Score: 8.5/10)

-Camus received the Nobel Prize in Literature in 1957, and The Stranger remains his most widely read and discussed work.
-Through the radical indifference of its narrator Meursault, the novel crystallizes the philosophy of absurdism, presenting a protagonist who refuses to perform the emotional rituals that society demands.
+The Stranger remains Albert Camus’s most widely read and discussed work, a novel that crystallizes the philosophy of absurdism through the radical indifference of its narrator Meursault, who refuses to perform the emotional rituals that society demands.
 It stands as one of the most influential novels of the twentieth century, reshaping how fiction could explore alienation and meaning.
+Camus was recognized with the Nobel Prize in Literature in 1957.

 World War II, 1942-1945